bbearce/German-Notebook/mkdocs/docs/vocabulary/verbs.md

 | ihr       | schmeckt      |
 | Sie       | schmecken     |

-Schreiten - To proceed, to stride, to call
+Schreiten: To proceed, to stride, to call

 | Pronoun   | Konjugation   |
 |-----------|---------------|